-Epstein asks what parental characteristics are associated with good outcomes and finds that women produce only slightly better outcomes than men.
-Likewise they found that married individuals produce slightly happier children than divorced parents.
-Gay individuals actually report slightly happier children than do straight individuals.
+Epstein asks what parental characteristics are associated with good outcomes and finds that women produce only slightly better outcomes then men.
+Likewise they found that married individuals produce slightly happier children then divorced parents.
+Gay individuals actually report slightly happier children then do straight individuals.
 And no differences were noted associated with race or ethnicity, but more educated individuals had the best outcomes.
-He notes that “Some people just seem to have a knack for parenting, which cannot be easily described in terms of specific skills.“ He’s got that right!
+He notes that “Some people just seem to have a knack for parenting, which cannot be easily described in terms of specific skills.”
+He’s got that right!
 That knack, although unacknowledged by Epstein, is largely a function of one’s genes.
 Temperament is a personality trait that we know is hugely influenced by genes and Epstein notes that “Keeping calm is probably step one in good parenting.”

 So we have another conundrum.
 We are lead to believe, based on the results of this study, that we, as parents, can shape our children, and thus by engaging in The Parent’s Ten, produce happier, healthier, and wiser children.
 But can we really?
 Is there an illusion of cause here?
 Are these simply correlations?
 The findings of behavioral genetics would suggest that this is an illusion – that these variables vary in predictable ways based on the influence of a third variable – genes.

 Next week I’ll delve into this notion of whether how one parents really matters.
 This exploration comes with significant discomfort for me as I am a behavioral child psychologist with 11 years of training and 16 years of practice steeped in the belief that I can help parents make a difference in the lives of their children.
 I have long accepted the notion that the nature-nurture debate is not an either-or issue.
 I see in my life and practice that outcomes are clearly the result of the influences of both nature and nurture.
 Regardless, I have held the notion that it is parenting to a large extent, that accounts for a large portion of the nurturing influence.
-Now I have to look carefully at the evidence, be willing to shed the ideological notion that we are blank slates, and accept the reality of the situation, no matter how hard and contrary to my beliefs.
+Now I have to look carefully at the evidence, be willing to shed the ideological notion that we are blank slates, and accept the reality of the situation, no matter how hard and contrary they are to my beliefs.
 This necessitates true intellectual honesty and deep scientific scrutiny.

 Epstein, R. (2010).
 What Makes a Good Parent?
 Scientific American MIND.
 November/December 2010. (pgs 46-51).